danschultz/isomorphic_dart/README.md

 * [x] *Isomorphic routing.* The same routing code is used on the server and client.
 * [ ] *Animations.* Animate HTML elements when transitioning between different routes.

+## Challenges

+* Initializing the client from server state.
+  * Issue: When the client is initialized, React is going to rerender the DOM that was provided by the server.
+In order for the client to render the same DOM as the server, the server needs to pass it the state object that was used for rendering.
+  * Solution: The server writes the state as a JSON object in a script tag.
+The client reads the JSON from the script tag and uses it to rerender the DOM.
+* Rerendering state changes.
+  * Issue: State changes need to trigger a rerender of the DOM.
+A state change can happen either through user interaction with the app, or from a `onPopState` event when the user changes the browser's history.
+It'd be ideal if both of these scenarios could be handled through a single API (TODO why?).
+  * Solution: Use a stream controller to handle state changes triggered by interactions within the app.
+The stream controller is passed to the `ApplicationView` which adds `Action`s to it.
+Each action returns a new state object when invoked.
+By merging the action stream with the `onPopState` stream, we can tell React to rerender the DOM from a single location in the app.
+* History state serialization

 ## Running

 * `dart bin/server.dart`